shantnu/Path/content/chimp-inside-us.md

 # The Monkey Inside Us, The Biggest Enemy to our Spiritual Growth (but also our Secret Friend)

 **tldr**: The monkey inside of us, is the biggest enemy we have to meditation and spiritual progress.
 He is also our BIGGEST friend.
-We can't achieve awakening without the monkey 's help.
+The monkey is the one responsible for our problems, but he is also the one who gets frustrated with himself and tries to find peace in meditation, religion and spirituality.
+Ultimately, we have to work with the monkey.

 ## Meet The Monkey